 Throughout their time at MAP, interns will also be asked to perform various administrative tasks in the office.
 These tasks will include assisting with social media and office organization, copy editing, and organization of the paleography course.

-Though the internship is designed to last seven to nine weeks, start and end dates are flexible and can be altered to accommodate the applicant’s school schedule.
+Though the internship is designed to last six to eight weeks, start and end dates are flexible and can be altered to accommodate the applicant’s school schedule.